 It’s Still A Mystery to the Bobcat

-Particularly in the early years, when Bob lived on Soudan Ave., mere steps from our Holly St. studios in the Yonge–Eglinton area of midtown.
-On a quiet day, or during the lunch hour, I would wander over to his house, cleanly shaven, and gab until I had most of a beard.
-As such, I was hardly astonished when “a quick couple of questions for a blog” erupted into a 95–minute telephone communion on Friday.
-More than 1½ hours after Bob returned my call, he laughed and said “now, what did you want to ask me at the start?”
+TORONTO (Feb.
+20) — I worked in radio with Bob McCown for the better part of a quarter–century.
+And, though we were never buddy–buddy, it wasn’t unusual for us to chat until we had nothing left to say.
+Particularly in the early years, when Bob lived on Soudan Ave., steps from our Holly St. studios in the Yonge–Eglinton area of midtown.
+On a quiet day, or during the lunch hour, I would wander over to his house and gab endlessly.
+As such, I was hardly astonished when “a quick couple of questions for a blog” erupted into a 95–minute telephone wag.

 “I can’t say I saw it coming,” McCown admitted about the elimination of TSN–branded all–sports entities in Vancouver, Winnipeg and Hamilton.
 “But, neither do I know the economics.
 The problem for radio is the new reality in traditional media — podcasting — which has manifested during Covid.
 With all the stay–at–home orders, many fewer people are in their cars.
 And, that’s where radio lives, especially in the morning and afternoon work–commutes.
 Podcasts are available on–line.
 People walk around all day attached to their mobile devices.
 If working from home, which so many are, they sit in front of their laptops.
 They simply are not listening to radio.
-Neither is sports radio, in this country, giving people much of a reason anymore to listen.”

 Which was the veritable can–opener in our long telephone chat.